-- information to, or testifies before, any public body conducting an investigation, hearing or inquiry into quality of patient care; - d.
+- C. Provides information to, or testifies before, any public body conducting an investigation, hearing or inquiry into any violation of law, or a rule or regulation issued under the law by the employer or another employer, with whom there is a business relationship, or, in the case of an employee who is a licensed or certified health care professional, provides information to, or testifies before, any public body conducting an investigation, hearing or inquiry into quality of patient care; - d.
 Provides information involving deception of, or misrepresentation to, any shareholder, investor, client, patient, customer, employee, former employee, retiree or pensioner of the employer or any governmental entity; - e.
 Provides information regarding any perceived criminal or fraudulent activity, policy or practice of deception or misrepresentation which the employee reasonably believes may defraud any shareholder, investor, client, patient, customer, employee, former employee, retiree or pensioner of the employer or any governmental entity; or - f.
-Objects to, or refuses to participate in, any activity, policy, or practice which the employee reasonably believes: - is in violation of a law, or a rule or regulation issued under the law or, if the employee is a licensed or certified health care professional, constitutes improper quality of patient care; - ii. is fraudulent or criminal; or - iii. is incompatible with a clear mandate of public policy concerning the public health, safety or welfare or protection of the environment.
+Objects to, or refuses to participate in, any activity, policy, or practice which the employee reasonably believes: - i. is in violation of a law, or a rule or regulation issued under the law or, if the employee is a licensed or certified health care professional, constitutes improper quality of patient care; - ii. is fraudulent or criminal; or - iii. is incompatible with a clear mandate of public policy concerning the public health, safety or welfare or protection of the environment.
 N.J.S.A.
 34:19-3. - iv.
 The protection against retaliation, when a disclosure is made to a public body, does not apply unless the employee has brought the activity, policy or practice to the attention of a supervisor of the employee by written notice and given the employer a reasonable opportunity to correct the activity, policy or practice.
 However, disclosure is not required where the employee reasonably believes that the activity, policy or practice is known to one or more supervisors of the employer or where the employee fears physical harm as a result of the disclosure, provided that the situation is emergent in nature.